javedali99/git-tutorial/README.md

     # Enter YOUR EMAIL to set your email.
 Make sure it is the email associated with your GitHub account!
     git config --global user.email "email@example.com"
     ```
+    - Test if this worked by typing

+        ```bash
+        git config --list
+        ```

-This is important because Git will use this information when you work on a project.
+    - This is important because Git will use this information when you work on a project.

 >See [this article](https://help.github.com/articles/set-up-git/) for more information on setting up GitHub.